 Awareness of the oil and gas sector's methane problem is affecting the "clean" fuel reputation of natural gas.

-Addressing the methane issue cuts right to the heart of natural gas’ value proposition.
-Industry can’t claim to be cleaner without managing these emissions.Mark Brownstein Vice President, Climate and Energy
+Addressing the methane issue cuts right to the heart of natural gas' value proposition.
+Industry can't claim to be cleaner without managing these emissions.Mark Brownstein, Senior Vice President, Energy

-The business risk of methane has also caught attention of investors’ worth over $3 trillion in global assets, including Alberta Investment Management Corporation and Legal and General Investment Management.
+The business risk of methane has also caught attention of investors worth over $4 trillion in global assets, including Alberta Investment Management Corporation and Legal and General Investment Management.